-1.1.6 Facilitation of conflict mitigation and reconciliation initiatives in the post-electoral hotspots Based on the positive experience of the past elections, representatives of ONS, IESPC, political parties, Inter-Religious Council and Eminent Women Peace Mediators Sierra Leone (EWPMSL) will be supported to organize mitigation and reconciliation sessions in the areas affected by electoral violence to restore peaceful coexistence of the population.
+1.1.6 Facilitation of conflict mitigation and reconciliation initiatives in the post-electoral hotspots

+Based on the positive experience of the past elections, representatives of ONS, IESPC, political parties, Inter-Religious Council and Eminent Women Peace Mediators Sierra Leone (EWPMSL) will be supported to organize mitigation and reconciliation sessions in the areas affected by electoral violence to restore peaceful coexistence of the population.
 During 2018 elections, as a result of incidents of political violence, people were killed and seriously wounded, their houses were burned and in some areas population was displaced by their villages.
-The joint intervention of the IESPC, ONS and representatives of different political parties traveling to the areas still in conflict and advocating with the population for a decrease in tensions and peaceful coexistence (during previous elections, houses of people were burnt in some areas and population fled the villages.
+The joint intervention of the IESPC, ONS and representatives of different political parties traveling to the areas that experience conflict during and after the elections to advocate to the population for a decrease in tensions and peaceful coexistence.
+Notably, during the previous elections, houses of people were burnt in some areas and population fled the villages.
 The ONS, IESPC and political leaders were instrumental to facilitate the return of people to their villages).